targetsm/learning-dynamics-clm/README.md

 ### Model Translations

-We generate translations using the script in [/comp/bleu/generate_test.sh](/comp/bleu/generate_test.sh).
+We generate translations using [test_generate.sh](/comp/bleu/test_generate.sh).
 Adapt the file for your desired model and dataset, then run:

 ```bash
 bash generate_test.sh